mandle420/DCS_Standalone_on_linux/README.md

 Due to the various differences between distributions, issues with (HOTAS) controls can be hard to nail down, especially when Wine is involved - adding another layer of potentional problems.
 Users experiencing issues with controllers are advised to read through [the information here](https://github.com/bradley-r/Linux-Controller-Fixes/).

+## Vr References

+As far as VR on linux is concerned your milage may very but, if you havent at least attempted it before this should get you started https://discord.gg/qdUWFe4RDV